 Overview

 SUS presented data in delimited extracts from either the Standard Extract Mart (SEM) or the Payment by Results (PbR) Mart.
 SEM data is largely as it is submitted in the CDS record with few derivations.
-Commissioning Data Set (CDS) development.
 PbR extends CDS data with a number of derivations and is tariffed and priced to support commissioning within the NHS.
 There are other differences between these views but the one to note regards how records are selected.
 SEM contains all completed episodes in an activity range whether the relevant spell is completed or not.
 PbR contains all episodes for all spells that complete in an activity range.
 This could result in relatively major differences in record counts between two seemingly equivalent SEM and PbR extracts.

 SUS+, which began operation in 2016 and replaced SUS, did away with the two mart (SEM and PbR) configuration and instead holds data in a single document store.
 For backwards compatibility, the SEM and PbR formats were preserved and include all the minor differences between the data that each contained.